 • Most of their decisions are made when their maximum heart rate is between 95% and 100%.

 This is an intermittent test.
-Indeed, the referees have to perform a certain number of accelerations (between 30 and 40) within a given time (15 seconds or 17 seconds).
-The distance also varies between 75 and 64 metres, as does the recovery time between 20 and 22 seconds.
-These variations change depending on the refereeing category.
-The referee performs many short-distance sprints with little recovery time during a match.
-This intermittent test then comes very close to a match situation.
+Referees have to perform a certain number of accelerations (between 30 and 40) within a set time (15 seconds or 17 seconds).
+The distance also varies between 75 and 64 meters, as does the recovery time between 20 and 22 seconds.
+These variations vary according to the refereeing category.
+The referee performs numerous short-distance sprints with little recovery time over the course of a match.
+This intermittent test comes very close to a match situation.

-The referees must cross the line before the end of each sequence, which is indicated by an acoustic signal.
-To approve the test, the referees must validate the number of repetitions of the distance indicated in the time mentioned.
-If the participant has not placed his foot on the line at the time of the sound signal, he receives a warning.
-After two, the test is over for him and will not be validated.
+Referees must cross the line before the end of each sequence, which is signalled by an acoustic signal.
+To approve the test, the referees must validate the number of repetitions of the specified distance within the specified time.
+If the participant has not placed his foot on the line by the time the signal sounds, he receives a warning.
+After two, the test is over for him/her and will not be validated.

 This test can be taken by a large number of referees at the same time.
-Thus, any level of referee can perform the TAISA test at the same time.
+This means that any level of referee can take the TAISA test at the same time.

 The Sportbeeper Pro is the ideal tool for performing this TAISA test as you can set it up by walking through the Sportbeeper Pro intermittent menu.